bethylamine/bethylamine.github.io/library/investigations/benjanun.md

 ### "Birthday boy"

-Birthday boy is obstensibly a meme about someone provoking someone else and then acting too harmless to be taken seriously,[^33] a crybully for transmisogyny.
+Birthday boy is obstensibly a meme about someone provoking someone else and then acting too harmless to be taken seriously[^33];
+a crybully for transmisogyny[^37].

-It's a reference to [this tweet](../assets/img/benjanun-report/birthday-boy.png) which describes a "5'8 guy who'd taunt every jacked, 6'3 bro he men until they'd pull their fist back to beat him up, whereupon [he] would go "heyheyheyyy c'maahn I'm a little guy, I'm just a little guyy, no, it's also my birthday, I'm a little birthday boyy" and it somehow always worked" and has stuck as a pejorative for a kind of trans man they are against.
+They have said[^36] it's a reference to [this tweet](../assets/img/benjanun-report/birthday-boy.png) which describes a "5'8 guy who'd taunt every jacked, 6'3 bro he men until they'd pull their fist back to beat him up, whereupon [he] would go "heyheyheyyy c'maahn I'm a little guy, I'm just a little guyy, no, it's also my birthday, I'm a little birthday boyy" and it somehow always worked" and has stuck as a pejorative for a kind of trans man they are against.
 The term has been around since at